edmondkying/home_made_ventilator_servo/README.md

 assembly, should take about 15 minutes

-step 1) connect the servo brackets to the mp995 servo
+step 1) connect usb port of arduino to computer and load the program

 step 2) connect the LCD sheild to the Arduino Uno R3

+step 3) connect the servo brackets to the mp995 servo with a circular servo arm

-step 3) connect the servo ground to Uno's ground, servo power to Uno's 5v, servo signal to pin 2
+step 4) connect the servo ground to Uno's ground, servo power to Uno's 5v, servo signal to pin 2

-step 4) mount the servo mount to the wood box
+step 5) mount the servo assembly mount to the wood box in the middle on one of the side

-step 5) connect usb port of arduino to computer and load the program

-step 6) disconnect the arduino completely from computer

-step 7) place the MPR bag inside the wood box over the servo arm, loop the inhale/exhale lines to the handle holes of the wood box
+step 6) place the MPR bag inside the wood box over the servo arm, loop the inhale/exhale lines to the handle holes of the wood box to secure

 to turn on